-Patients were sorted out by gender, and the most dangerous or criminally insane patients were put in the tips of the wings in order to keep them as far from administration as possible.
+Patients were sorted out by sex, and the most dangerous or criminally insane patients were put in the tips of the wings in order to keep them as far from administration as possible.
 The wards were separated by the curved, catacomb-ike hallways, and the building was topped with a copper roof.
 In the case of a fire, there were massive iron doors to isolate a ward.

 Most of the building materials in the hospital were Medina sandstone, which gave the buildings their dark color.
 In 1878, budget issues forced Richardson to use brick on the three outer wards.
 The 185-foot-tall towers and the male wing opened in 1880, and the female wing followed fifteen years later in 1895.
 The building’s construction was completed in 1895, even though Richardson had died nine years before in 1886.

 Like many hospitals during the late 19th century and early 20th century, the patient population soared while the work force fell.
 This harmed Dr. Thomas Story Kirkbride’s original plan of a peaceful, happy, and sanitary mental hospital.
 The maximum occupancy was exceeded in the thousands, forcing some of the patients to sleep in the halls or outside.

 The east side’s brick wards were eventually demolished in the 1960s to make way for a new building.
 The main Kirkbride building’s patients were removed and transferred to other mental hospitals in 1974.
 A year later, the hospital was renamed Buffalo Psychiatric Center, even despite the hospital had closed.